aio-libs/aiohttp/docs/web_reference.rst

    :param loop: an *event loop* used for running the application
                 (``None`` by default).

-                If the loop is not explicittly specified the function closes it by :meth:`~asyncio.AbstractEventLoop.close` call but
+                If the loop is not explicitly specified the function closes it by :meth:`~asyncio.AbstractEventLoop.close` call but
                 **does nothing** for **non-default** loop.